smorandi/tb/README.md

 ### ...run the server-tests
 * in the `src` folder
 * call `npm test` (this will run all integration tests based on mocha)

+#TODOS
+* error handling when server is not running/responding
+* xxx